University of Missouri-St. Louis (Updated 6/5/2017)

-An academic unit such as a program, department, division, school, or college may also make an academic assessment in the case of academic dishonesty provided there is a standing review procedure that describes an academic relation between academic dishonesty and progress in the program that the appropriate dean and the Vice Chancellor for Academic Affairs has approved.
+An academic unit such as a program, department, division, school, or college may also make an academic assessment in cases of academic dishonesty provided that there is a standing review procedure which describes the process and is approved by the appropriate dean and the Provost/Vice Chancellor for Academic Affairs.
 Students must be notified of additional unit expectations and procedures through advising and in written program materials, including class syllabi.
 When making a unit-level decision, the head of the unit is expected to communicate with the Office of Academic Affairs so that the decision can be considered in disciplinary hearings.
-The Student Planner provides guidelines for appropriate academic conduct.
+The Triton manual provides guidelines for appropriate academic conduct.

 Faculty members at the University of Missouri-St. Louis are required to take an active role in creating a climate of academic honesty.
 Should academic dishonesty be suspected, faculty members must follow the steps below.
 At any time, a faculty member may contact the Office of Academic Affairs for advice on how to proceed on a specific case.